 - 1. We have revised a rat hole evaluation to clarify that we evaluated cuttings from rat hole drilling at two well locations in the area and have also added a third evaluation from the nearby Jackson Unit 15H installation. - 2.
-The site-specific information and siting criteria were slightly amended to clarify that the dry cuttings at rat hole installations were employed in our evaluation of groundwater at the Jackson Unit 16H. - 3.
+The site-specific information and siting criteria were slightly amended to clarify that the dry cuttings at rat hole installations were employed in our evaluation of groundwater at the Jackson Unit 17H. - 3.
 Plate 1 has been amended by the addition of a subtitle to clarify the pit's dimensions and a portion of the key on Plate 2 that was causing confusion was removed. - 4.
 The Generic Plans differ from previously-approved submissions in that we changed the words "will" to "may" in regard to the use of a drainage system to emphasize that this is an optional feature.
-In the closure plan, we added additional explanation regarding placement of the geomembrane cover over the stabilized cuttings.